-In this analysis, Wale Akinola dug deeper into this issue, had chats with some affected women who shared their experiences.
+In this feature article, Wale Akinola had chats with some affected women who shared their experiences.
 He also talked to some experts and religious leaders on how to find a lasting solution to the predicament.

 After many years of effortless search for a man who would seek her hands in marriage, a 37-year-old Khadijah resorted to her fate.
 To her, being lonely is not her plan but when the suitors refused to come; she decided to move on in her life.

 A Masters’ holder of electrical and electronics from one of the universities in the north said the issue is not peculiar to her as some of her friends also suffer the same destiny.

 “Movie abi real life?”
 Actress Mama Rainbow shares how one of her sons told her to join witchcraft, fans react

 PAY ATTENTION: Subscribe to Digital Talk newsletter to receive must-know business stories and succeed BIG!

 Unlike in the years back when men swam around a lady like bees and compete to have her as their partner, the story is no longer the same now because women have outnumbered men and the few ones are not ready for marriage.